naelstrof/blender-jiggle-physics/README.md

 ## Installation

-Download the latest zip from [Releases](https://github.com/naelstrof/blender-jiggle-physics/releases/latest), install using your user preferences!
+Ensure you're using Blender 4.2 or higher.
+Then download the latest zip from [Releases](https://github.com/naelstrof/blender-jiggle-physics/releases/latest), install using your user preferences!

 ## Features